EllaBrands/stanDev/Contributing-New-Functions-to-Stan.md

 Expose the function to the parser by adding the appropriate code to src/stan/gm/function_signatures.hpp and implement function signature tests by adding models to src/test/gm/model_specs/compiled/.

+#### Add to Relevant Header File

+Depending on where you put the function, you'll need to include its definition file in the appropriate header include to make sure it's visible to models.
+For instance, if the function is going into `stan/math/functions/...` then it should be included into `stan/math/functions.hpp`

 #### Unit Testing

 Implement a unit test for the function which covers both the value (i.e., that it computes the right thing), the gradients of the function, and the error behavior (e.g., when the function is passed illegal values).
 Looking at a unit test of a similar function will help give a sense of how to do this.